BEARlyDev/Guidelines/README.md

 ### Rules

-_The main goal is to prevent flooding the members with messages as it makes relevant content hard to find and is irritating._
+_The main goal is to prevent flooding the members with messages as it makes relevant content hard to find._

-English should be the mode of communication.
+1. English should be the mode of communication.

-Share only technology related content.
+2. Share only technology related content.

-Keep the messages clean, appropriate and spam-free.
+3. Keep the messages clean, appropriate and spam-free.

-Keep the messages short and to the point.
+4. Keep the messages short and to the point.

 --One or two lines with a link on the topic/event shared will be enough.

 --If a discussion is getting long, please continue the discussion elsewhere (platforms like StackOverflow and Quora) and share the link to in the group.

+5. Each admin will be assigned a maximum of 10 members.
+Admins have to contact any new members assigned to them.

 *Please note*
-Every member is assigned to a particular admin.
-All new members have to introduce themselves (name, current job/school, interested topics).
+Every member is assigned to a particular admin. #All new members# have to introduce themselves (name, current job/school, interested topics).

-Each admin will be assigned a maximum of 10 members.
-Admins have to contact any new members assigned to them.

 _Members who consistently violate these rules will be removed from the group._Every member gets 3 personal warnings before being removed from the group.